Machine learning for fraud detection

 Artificial Intelligence (AI) is one of the most promising and intriguing innovations of modernity.
 Its potential is virtually unlimited, from smart music selection in the personal gadgets to intelligent analysis of big data and real-time fraud detection and aversion.
 At the core of the AI philosophy lies an assumption that once a computer system is provided with enough data, it can learn based on that input.
 The more data is provided, the more sophisticated its learning ability becomes.

 This feature has acquired the name "machine learning" (ML).
 The opportunities explored with ML are plentiful today, and one of them is an ability to set up an evolving security system learning on the past cyber-fraud experiences and developing more rigorous fraud detection mechanisms.
-Read on to find out more about ML, about the types and magnitude of fraud evidenced in the modern banking, e-commerce, and healthcare, and how ML has become an innovative, timely, and efficient fraud prevention technology.
+Read on to find out more about ML, about the types and magnitude of fraud evidenced in the modern banking, e-commerce, and healthcare, and how ML has become an innovative, timely, and efficient machine learning fraud detection technology.

 What Is Machine Learning?